vmartinetti/ruc-paraguay-etl/README.md

 # RUC Paraguay ETL
-An on-prem ETL app/database of Paraguay's RUC (As the goverment doesn't provide a webservice for that)
+🇵🇾 An on-prem ETL app/database of Paraguay's RUC (As the government doesn't provide a webservice for that) 🏢

 ## Motivation
-As Paraguay gov doesn't provide a webservice to get the RUC (taxpayers) data, i decided to create a solution for that.
+As Paraguay gov doesn't provide a webservice to get the RUC (taxpayers) data, I decided to create a solution for that. 💡

 ## How it works
-The apps runs a scheduled task every day.
-You can schedule it to what fits you best.
-The ETL gets the information from the goverment website, extract the data from zip files, parses it and saves it into a SQLite database.
+The app runs a scheduled task every day.
+You can schedule it to what fits you best. 🔄 The ETL gets the information from the government website, extracts the data from zip files, parses it, and saves it into a SQLite database. 💾

 ## How to run it
 ### Prerequisites
-- NodeJS 18
+- NodeJS 18 🚀

 ### Steps
 1. Clone the repo